DerYeger/yeger/packages/key-hierarchy/README.md

 > Defaults to `false`.

 If set to `true`, the generated keys will be frozen, preventing any modifications.
-This is ensures immutability at runtime in your key hierarchy.
+This ensures immutability at runtime in your key hierarchy.

 - The return type of `defineKeyHierarchy` already prevents modification in TypeScript, even with `freeze: false`.
 - `Object.freeze()` will be called on the generated keys and all nested objects or arrays.